Red-Winged Blackbird: Striking Red on the Wing Keeps Territory

 Red-Winged Blackbird & The Nature Journal

-I knew for this spread, I needed a photo with the famed red-spot on the shoulder, so I started there.
+I knew for this spread, I needed a photo with the famed red spot on the shoulder, so I started there.
 This is why I like to combine photography and sketching in my nature journal.
 Where one lacks, the other picks up the slack.
 I talk about this in the Basics of Nature Journaling.

 Since I found out such cool facts about the red spot, the text took up a lot of space.
 I really found it fascinating that the red spot can help determine territories amongst their own species.
 I wanted these here for quick reference later on in my nature exploration journey.
 And, I tend to remember things better if I write them down.
 For great information, I used the National Geographic Bird Guide.